Cataract Surgery

 What is the difference between a monofocal and a multifocal intraocular lens?

 A monofocal lens corrects only one distance, so you will still need to wear glasses after the surgery to see at other distances.
 A multifocal lens can improve your distance, intermediate, and most of your close vision.
-The purpose of a multifocal lens is to be less dependent on glasses.
-This multifocal lens does not rebirth the patient but does allow them remarkably improved vision at most distances.
+The purpose of a multifocal lens in order to be less dependent on glasses.
+This multifocal lens does not rebirth the patient, but does allow them remarkably improved vision at most distances.

 The monofocal lens is the standard lens used in cataract surgery and is covered by Medicare or private insurance.
 If the patient chooses the multifocal lens to be less dependent on glasses, the patient is responsible for the cost of the upgraded lens.
 Neither Medicare nor private insurance will cover the cost of the upgraded lens.